awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/AutoScalingGroupLifecycle.md

 You can add a lifecycle hook to your Auto Scaling group so that you can perform custom actions when instances launch or terminate\.

-When Auto Scaling responds to a scale out event, it launches one or more instances\.
+When Amazon EC2 Auto Scaling responds to a scale out event, it launches one or more instances\.
 These instances start in the `Pending` state\.
 If you added an `autoscaling:EC2_INSTANCE_LAUNCHING` lifecycle hook to your Auto Scaling group, the instances move from the `Pending` state to the `Pending:Wait` state\.
 After you complete the lifecycle action, the instances enter the `Pending:Proceed` state\.
 When the instances are fully configured, they are attached to the Auto Scaling group and they enter the `InService` state\.

-When Auto Scaling responds to a scale in event, it terminates one or more instances\.
+When Amazon EC2 Auto Scaling responds to a scale in event, it terminates one or more instances\.
 These instances are detached from the Auto Scaling group and enter the `Terminating` state\.
 If you added an `autoscaling:EC2_INSTANCE_TERMINATING` lifecycle hook to your Auto Scaling group, the instances move from the `Terminating` state to the `Terminating:Wait` state\.
 After you complete the lifecycle action, the instances enter the `Terminating:Proceed` state\.
 When the instances are fully terminated, they enter the `Terminated` state\.

 For more information, see [Amazon EC2 Auto Scaling Lifecycle Hooks](lifecycle-hooks.md)\.